varfish-org/cada-prio/CONTRIBUTING.rst

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up `cada-ng` for local development.
+Here's how to set up `cada-prio` for local development.

-1. Fork the `cada-ng` repo on GitHub.
+1. Fork the `cada-prio` repo on GitHub.
 2. Clone your fork locally::

-    $ git clone git@github.com:bihealth/cada-ng.git
+    $ git clone git@github.com:bihealth/cada-prio.git

 3. Install your local copy into a virtualenv.
    Assuming you have virtualenvwrapper installed, this is how you set up your fork for local development::

-    $ mkvirtualenv cada-ng
+    $ mkvirtualenv cada-prio
-    $ cd cada-ng/
+    $ cd cada-prio/
     $ python setup.py develop

 4. Create a branch for local development::